Key function of crashed Virgin spacecraft deployed early - investigators

 Friday's crash was the second disaster in less than a week suffered by a private space company.

-On Tuesday, an Antares rocket built and launched by Orbital Sciences Corp exploded after liftoff from Wallops Island, Virginia, destroying a cargo ship bound for the International Space Station.
+On Tuesday, an Antares rocket built and launched by Orbital Sciences Corp ORB.N exploded after liftoff from Wallops Island, Virginia, destroying a cargo ship bound for the International Space Station.
+[ID:nL1N0SQ1S5]

 Virgin Galactic is a U.S. offshoot of the London-based Virgin Group founded by Branson, whose empire ranges from airlines to music stores and mobiles phones.